 By 2007 I was ready to go solo.
 I was keen to follow my own artistic vision and strike a path with puppets of my own making.
 So, tying all my skills into one bundle I set off into the fantastically curious world ahead of me.
 That world was to become Angel Heart, a name that seemed to capture both the other-worldliness of puppets and the human empathy they can engender.
 As a child, I was a late and very sporadic reader; yet I have never forgotten the made-up stories my granddad used to tell me, sat on his knee, in which I was usually the adventurous hero.
 This early memory I have of the power of the free-spoken tale was instrumental in deciding that Angel Heart would be known for the original stories it brought to life.
 Often these have been inspired by tales from my own family history.

-Now, having passed through hundreds of village halls, theatres and schools and having entranced thousands of children and adults alike, I am just as smitten by a passion for puppetry as I was when I was ten.
+Now, having passed through hundreds of village halls, theatres, schools, libraries and museums and having entranced thousands of children and adults alike, I am just as smitten by a passion for puppetry as I was when I was ten.
 They say, “All the world's a stage, And all the men and women merely players”.
 But, for me, puppets seem the perfect players on the more infinite and intimate stage of the imagination.